nmcdonnell-kx/docs/docs/interfaces/arrow/reference.md

 Where `byte_width` is the int32 fixed size byte width (each value in the array occupies the same number of bytes).

 returns the datatype identifier

+??? note "kdb+ type 2h can be written to a `fixed_size_binary(16)` array"

+    The is supported on the writing path only.
+Reading from a fixed_size_binary array returns a mixed list of 4h

 ```q
 q).arrowkdb.dt.printDatatype[.arrowkdb.dt.fixed_size_binary[2i]]